Eustachian Tube Dysfunction

 Prevention

 Preventing Eustachian Tube Dysfunction involves managing underlying conditions such as allergies and respiratory infections.
-Regularly practicing the Valsalva maneuver and staying hydrated can also help maintain Eustachian tube function.
+Regularly practising the Valsalva manoeuvre and staying hydrated can also help maintain Eustachian tube function.
+If your symptoms are persistent or recurrent, an assessment by an ENT surgeon London can identify whether a structural cause — such as adenoid enlargement or nasal obstruction — needs to be addressed.